Read this quick, easy guide to help you look and feel like an organized teacher while boosting your confidence – because

 5. Sticky notes

 Sticky notes are good to have when you attend the kind of meeting that requires you to take action.
 For example, I always bring them to my school’s beginning of the year teacher meeting.
-Every year I walk out of that meeting with a list of 20 things that I needed to do yesterday, so sticky notes are required for some meetings.
+Every year I walk out of that meeting with a list of 20 things that I needed to do yesterday, so sticky notes are required for those types of meetings.

 MUST HAVE!
 For the sake of everyone – PLEASE BRING THIS! ?
 ‘Nuff said.